dkooll/tmuxer.nvim/README.md

 List and switch between existing tmux sessions

+View session windows as sub-items and switch directly to a specific window

 Multi-select support for batch operations

-Kill tmux sessions without leaving Neovim
+Kill tmux sessions or individual windows without leaving Neovim

 Smart project sorting by parent directories